ccnmtl/case-consortium/content/case/case_135.md

   \ in the realities of civil activism in authoritarian societies.&nbsp;</p><p>Epilogue,\
   \ Teaching Note<br /><br /><strong>Topics:&nbsp;</strong>international sustainable\
+  \ development; China; environmental activism; civil society</p>" "description_clean": "CCC-14-0006.0A civil society activist in any country expects\
+  \ challenges, but with an authoritarian government the role can carry extra burdens.\
+  \ This case examines the creation and evolution of the Institute of Public and Environmental\
+  \ Affairs (IPE).
+In early 2014, however, IPE prepared to take on a new group of\
+  \ polluters: state-owned enterprises (SOEs).
+IPE had earlier successfully pressured\
+  \ global brands to persuade their offending suppliers to clean up production.
+But\
+  \ SOEs were a different category—many had powerful supporters in high positions—national,\
+  \ regional and local.
+Use this case to give students grounding in the realities\
+  \ of civil activism in authoritarian societies.
+Epilogue, Teaching NoteTopics: international\
-  \ development; China; environmental activism; civil society</p>" "epologue": "Ma Jun epilogue final.pdf" "faculty_notes": ""
+  \ sustainable development; China; environmental activism; civil society" "epologue": "Ma Jun epilogue final.pdf" "faculty_notes": ""
 "faculty_only": ""